fp-in-bo/jms4s/site/docs/programs/producer/index.md

   ): F[Unit]
 ```

-For each operation the client has to provide a function which knows how to build a `JmsMessage` given a `MessageFactory`.
+For each operation, the client has to provide a function that knows how to build a `JmsMessage` given a `MessageFactory`.
-This may appear counter-intuitive at first, but the reason behind this design is that creating a `JmsMessage` is an operation which involves interacting with jms apis, and we want to provide an high level api so that the user can't do things wrong.
+This may appear counter-intuitive at first, but the reason behind this design is that creating a `JmsMessage` is an operation that involves interacting with JMS APIs, and we want to provide a high-level API so that the user can't do things wrong.

 ## A complete example